RakhithJK/dbeaver-dbeaver-wiki/Schema-compare.md

 ### Compare logs

 If you want to get acquainted with the comparison logs, you first specify the logging level on the Preferences->Editors->Schema Compare preference page.
 Specify one of the logging levels and click on `Apply`.
 By default, the logging level is the OFF level.
-To get maximum information you can choose the level DEBUG.
+To get maximum information you can choose the DEBUG level.

 ![](images/ug/tools/schema_compare_log_levels.png)

-After compare operations, you can click on the button `Show log`.
+After comparing operations, you can click on the `Show log` button.
 A log will be open in the Editor and the content of this log will depend on the logging level you choose in the settings.
 Log level сhanges from preferences will not be applied to the comparison wizard if it is already open in another window.
-Close and open schema compare wizard in this case.
+Close and open the schema compare wizard in this case.

 ![](images/ug/tools/schema_compare_show_logs.png)